CiscoDevNet/monitoring-as-code/ECS/README.md

 CloudFormation template can be found in the following file: `CF_TaskDefinition_ECSFargate_DotNetCore.yaml`.

-Example application provided in the template is ready to go and provision Microsoft .NET Core application (configurable in next step) alongside with AppDynamics agent in ECS as a AWS Serverless Fargate resource, and here before creating a stack you can review and update non-parametrized fields.
+Example application provided in the template is ready to go and provision Microsoft .NET Core application (configurable in next step) alongside with AppDynamics agent in ECS as an AWS Serverless Fargate resource, and here before creating a stack you can review and update non-parametrized fields.

-In this step, remove `LogGroup` in case that CloudWatch Log Groups are not to be used before proceeding to next steps.
+In this step, remove `LogGroup` in case that CloudWatch Log Groups are not to be used before proceeding to the next steps.

 Learn more about [Task definition properties](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-taskdefinition.html).